eddiesmo/eddiesmo.github.io/drafts/ode-to-gtd.md

 If you can make these two requirements work, you've got yourself a basic GTD system and the rest is details (though I admit, sometimes very important).

 Further considerations:
-- Easy seperate work and life tasks
+- Easy separate work and life tasks
 - Have useful reminders that pop up at the right time, in the right context
 - Integrations with other services (such as your calendar)
 - Great UX and a snappy multi-platform experience.